 One of the most powerful features in APICBASE is the sales analytics module.
 It enables you to analyze your sales in-depth.
 You can generate a lot of very interesting insights about your profit and sales mix.
 Read all about it in this article.

-- First, we cover how to get ready to use the sales analytics module.
+- First, we cover how to get ready for using the sales analytics module.

 - Then we show how you can filter the right data to analyze.